bakdata/kafka-large-message-serde/README.md

   * Importance: medium

 ``s3backed.access.key``
   AWS access key to use for connecting to S3.
-Leave empty if AWS credential provider chain should be used.
+Leave empty if AWS credential provider chain or STS Assume Role provider should be used.

   * Type: password
   * Default: ""
   * Importance: low

 ``s3backed.secret.key``
   AWS secret key to use for connecting to S3.
-Leave empty if AWS credential provider chain should be used.
+Leave empty if AWS credential provider chain or STS Assume Role provider should be used.

   * Type: password
+  * Default: ""
+  * Importance: low

+ ``s3backed.sts.role.arn``
+   AWS STS role ARN to use for connecting to S3.
+Leave empty if AWS Basic provider or AWS credential provider chain should be used.

+   * Type: string
+   * Default: ""
+   * Importance: low

+ ``s3backed.role.external.id``
+   AWS STS role external ID used when retrieving session credentials under an assumed role.
+Leave empty if AWS Basic provider or AWS credential provider chain should be used.

+   * Type: string
+   * Default: ""
+   * Importance: low

+ ``s3backed.role.session.name``
+   AWS STS role session name to use when starting a session.
+Leave empty if AWS Basic provider or AWS credential provider chain should be used.

+   * Type: string
    * Default: ""
    * Importance: low

 ``s3backed.region``
   S3 region to use.
 Must be configured in conjunction with s3backed.endpoint.
 Leave empty if default S3 region should be used.